epfl-ada/ada-2024-project-nhsvd/README.md

 - Agent Verbs: Actions characters perform.
 - Patient Verbs: Actions done to characters.

 We then attempt to match them with a character in `character.metadata.tsv`.
-Some characters, like "Two-Faced", are mentioned in the summary but does not appear in the metadata table.
+Some characters, like "Two-Faced", are mentioned in the summary but do not appear in the metadata table.

 The preprocessing is documented in `data/preprocessing.md`.
 An example is given in `data/corenlp_example.md`.